kevivois/301-Week1-ML-project-kevivois/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         {{ cookiecutter.module_name }} and configuration for tools like black
+├── pyproject.toml     <- Project configuration file
-│
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting